Foreign influences on Pompeii: The Alexander Mosaic

 The Alexander mosaic, unearthed during an 1831 excavation of the House of the Faun, depicts a battle between Alexander the Great and Darius III of Persia alongside their respective armies.
 This mosaic is believed to be a copy of a famous Greek painting by Philoxenos of Eretria dated c.
 300 BC.
 It mirrors the elements of traditional Hellenistic art by both emphasising visual effects and drawing to attention the emotional reaction of the fighters.

 The Three Graces Fresco

-Discovered in the House of Titus Dentatus Panthera (on south wall of tablinum), the Three Graces fresco eeeedepicts the Graces dancing naked in a circle while holding sprigs of myrtle and wearing wreaths.
+Discovered in the House of Titus Dentatus Panthera (on south wall of tablinum), the Three Graces fresco depicts the Graces dancing naked in a circle while holding sprigs of myrtle and wearing wreaths.
 The Graces (also known as the Charities) were minor goddesses of Greek mythology.

 Doryphoros

 Numerous Roman copies of Doryphoros (‘Spear-Bearer’) have been found around Campania including one in Pompeii.
 This statue, dated 120–50 BC and made from Carrara marble, is an imitation of the bronze Greek original by the famed sculptor Polykleitos.